 Beau has also been a Continuing Legal Education instructor for the Washington State Bar Association on several occasions and is regularly a speaker for various professional organizations as well as the quarterly End of Life seminar sponsored by the Kadlec Foundation.
 His presentations focus on estate planning, probate, trusts, and business and family succession planning.

 Beau is married and enjoys staying active by running, snow skiing, and playing basketball.
+Beau Ruff is also the Chairman of the Kennewick Planning Commission.

 Brian was raised in Pasco and graduated from Pasco High School in 1993.
 He attended Washington State University and graduated with a B.A. in History/Education.
 Brian found a great deal of satisfaction serving the community as a public school teacher at Southridge High School.
 He enjoyed teaching US Government, US History, advising the National Honor Society and coaching Boys Basketball.
 After a ten year career in education and many fond memories, Brian left the area to attend Michigan State University College of Law where he excelled academically and served as President of his class.
 Brian was eventually hired by MSU Law as the Associate Director of Alumni Engagement.